pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 Allows you to change the opacity of all keyframes on that specific layer.

 #### Fade In / Fade Out
 Imagine a classic scenario where you want to make an item disappear over a few keyframes, previously this couldn't be done except by using a brush with an alpha value, and gradually drawing it with less alpha.
-The amount of work that required in Pencil2D made it a non starter...
-Well now it's finally possible!
+The amount of work that required in Pencil2D made it a non starter… Well now it's finally possible!

 Simply start by selecting 3 or more keyframes you want to fade in or out on the timeline, then click on the "Fade in" or "Fade out" button in the Layer opacity window.